 But this doesn’t mean you can’t use this paper format in other areas of study.

 The general rule is to put references to your sources in round brackets.
 Specify author’s name and publication year.
 These references should come after your quotes (direct or indirect) in the end of a respective sentence or paragraph.
 Full details about all sources you have used should be provided at the end of your work.
 This section should be named ‘Reference List’.
+Buy coursework or any other type of research paper that will be referenced for you by our experts.

 Let us explore some general rules for Harvard formatting: